coredns/coredns/SECURITY-RELEASE-PROCESS.md

 Otherwise, this process can be skipped.
 - The Fix Lead will email the patches to distributors-announce@coredns.io so distributors can prepare their own release to be available to users on the day of the issue's announcement.
 Distributors should read about the [Private Distributor List](#private-distributor-list) to find out the requirements for being added to this list.
-- **What if an distributor breaks embargo?** The PST will assess the damage and may make the call to release earlier or continue with the plan.
+- **What if a distributor breaks embargo?** The PST will assess the damage and may make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)